Glenn County Sheriff's Office - Search and Rescue

 The Glenn County Search and Rescue Team is an all-volunteer, non-profit, non-tax supported auxiliary team of the Glenn County Sheriff's Office.
 Our primary purpose is to provide skilled search and technical rescue services to the residents and visitors of Glenn County, California.
 Due to the varied and often rugged terrain of the County, the Search and Rescue team plays a crucial role in locating and rescuing lost and endangered persons.
 For more information on SAR, go to our website: www.glennsar.org/ or contact Sergeant Owens at the Glenn County Sheriff's Office at 530-934-6441.
 Click below to register to be a SAR volunteer:

-Glenn County Sheriff's Office - Volunteers In Police Service
+Glenn County Sheriff's Office - Volunteers In Partnership with the Sheriff

 Disaster Healthcare Volunteers